 In April 2018, we placed 5th out of 24 teams in the Shell Eco-Marathon Competition in our first year competing.
 In 2019, we competed again with a completely new vehicle and placed 3rd!
 To learn more about our vehicles, click below!Our Vehicles

 Shell Eco-Marathon, a competition held in California in April, is a test of ultimate fuel efficiency.
 Each team must attempt to travel a set distance using the least amount of energy possible.
-Resistance Racing competed against engineering project teams from across the country where teams were open to powering their vehicles with gasoline, diesel, liquid fuel made from natural gas, hydrogen fuel cells, or batteries.
+Cornell Electric Vehicles competed against engineering project teams from across the country where teams were open to powering their vehicles with gasoline, diesel, liquid fuel made from natural gas, hydrogen fuel cells, or batteries.
 We competed in the prototype battery electric category.

 Competitors were judged on how much energy the vehicle used during their best run.
 Each valid run consisted of 7 laps around the track, which had to be completed within 24 minutes.
 Competitors were allowed to make as many runs as time permitted.

 For more information, visit the Shell Eco-Marathon Americas Website.

 Keep up with what the team is doing by following our Facebook page!
 Here are some of the most recent posts and updates.